Quantifying Imaginarity in Neutrino Systems: Neutrino Flavor and Spin Flavour Oscillations

 The observation of FOs implies that neutrinos have masses and may result in the generation of a small but finite magnetic dipole moment for neutrinos through high-order quantum radiative corrections~\cite{Giunti:2014ixa,Giunti:2015gga,Giunti:2024gec,Brdar:2020quo}.
 Within the framework of the minimally extended SM with right-handed SU(2) gauge singlets, the diagonal magnetic moments for massive Dirac neutrinos are evaluated to be~\cite{Giunti:2024gec}

 where $m_i$ is the mass of the \(i\)-th mass eigenstate and \(\mu_{\rm B}\) stands for the Bohr magneton.
 For the ultrarelativistic neutrinos, we can approximate their momenta $p$ with $p \gg m_i$ and $p \gg \mu_\nu B_{\perp}$, where $B_{\perp}$ is the strength of the transverse magnetic field.
-Furthermore, considering the smallness of the neutrino magnetic moment and the upper limits on magnetic fields in realistic neutrino environments, we can assume $\mu_\nu B_{\perp}\ll m_i$.
 In~\cite{Alok:2024xeg}, the coherence of neutrino systems was investigated within the resource theoretic framework.
 The study demonstrated that, for SFOs, the coherence scale can be significantly extended to astrophysical distances.
 This extension could potentially enable future quantum technologies at such scales, including communication using neutrinos both within and beyond the Milky Way.
-Under the assumption that all the neutrino states possess an equal magnitude of the magnetic moment, the oscillation phase of SFOs is given by the frequency $\xi_{ji}^{s's}$ that can be denoted as ~\cite{Popov:2019nkr}